-In late June 2018, 500px will be shifting from the stock photography destination known as 500px Marketplace to offer a spectrum of premium and midstock-priced royalty-free imagery directly through two exclusive distributors: Getty Images (exclusive worldwide, except People’s Republic of China (PRC)) and Visual China Group (VCG), exclusive in PRC.
+In late June 2018, 500px shifted from the stock photography destination known as 500px Marketplace to offer a spectrum of premium and midstock-priced royalty-free imagery directly through two exclusive distributors: Getty Images (exclusive worldwide, except People’s Republic of China (PRC)) and Visual China Group (VCG), exclusive in PRC.

 This is part of a strategic repositioning of 500px’s network of contributors and the licensable content they submit to 500px.
 These changes enable 500px to serve the needs of a broader cohort of visual media customers, and represent a significant revenue opportunity for the company and its contributors.

 What is 500px?

 500px is the leading social network for photographers to connect, improve, and share their best work.
 500px’s stock photography products are licensed globally for advertising, print, web, corporate communications, and publishing use.

 500px Marketplace is 500px’s royalty-free (RF) stock photography licensing platform, created in 2014 to meet customer demand for a broader range of content and prices.
 500px Marketplace ceased direct sales and e-commerce operations in late June 2018.

 500px photographers can grant permission to certain individuals to use their photos for commercial or editorial purposes.
 At the time of upload, 500px photographers can choose to submit their photos for Licensing with 500px, via 500px’s royalty-free (RF) stock photography collection.

 How is 500px connected to Getty Images and Visual China Group (VCG)?